 ***(Keep in mind that not all of these activities are safe for all kids.
 I am using several choking hazards, but our preschoolers are at least 4, and we have lots of adult supervision.
 Keep that in mind if you adapt this to use with your group.)

 Because of our format, I went easy on this one.
 Pre-cut out crowns, markers to decorate, and sticky jewels -which will be strictly rationed by the adult manning the table :).
 If you have more time, go for glitter or gluing on jewels because it is a lot cheaper.
 Our format doesn't really allow for wet glue, so we are going with the stick-on ones.

-We will have cross sections of wood that look kind of like this:
+We had cross sections of wood cut like this: